How to Support The Black Community in Miami Right Now

 From places to donate and resources for becoming a better ally to shops where you can use your cash to support local businesses, here are some of the ways you can make a difference in Miami’s Black community right now.

 Donate to nonprofits and community effortsSouth Florida-based social justice organizations are working tirelessly to aid protestors and fight racial injustice and police brutality both locally and nationally.
-Fempower Miami, a queer culture-shifting organization, backed many of the Miami protestors by holding one of the county’s first bailout funds.
+Fempower Miami, a queer culture-shifting organization, backed many of the Miami protestors by holding one of the county’s first bailout funds during the summer protests.

 Miami’s Dream Defenders branch has been active long before the protests.
 When the COVID-19 outbreak first hit Miami, the Dream Defenders wanted to make sure homeless people stayed safe and had the necessary supplies to protect themselves.
 The organization did this while calling for the decarceration of inmates currently serving time in Miami-Dade County jails.